MorganCoastalAeolianLab/MorganCoastalAeolianLab.github.io/_pages/Research.md

 ### Publications:
-*++ indicates UWF Student*
+*+ indicates UWF Student*

-- Schmutz, P.P., T. Briggs++, and S. Seals.
+- Schmutz, P.P., T. Briggs+, and S. Seals.
 (In Review).
 Lagging Behind: Impact of Non-native Gravel Within a Coastal Dune System.
 Journal of Coastal Research.
-- Williams, M.++, and P.P.
+- Williams, M.+, and P.P.
 Schmutz (In Review).
 The Spatial-temporal Variability of Sea Turtle Nest Sites on Pensacola Beach and Gulf Islands National Seashore, FL.
 Journal for Nature Conservation
 - Corkran, R., A.E.
 Potter, and P.P.
 Schmutz.
 2023.
 The Impacts of Climate Change on Coastal Georgia Heritage Tourism Sites.
 Southeastern Geographer.
 63(1), 36-53, 10.1353/sgo.2023.0004
-- Nelson, S.A.++, and P.P.
+- Nelson, S.A.+, and P.P.
 Schmutz.
 2021.
 The Utility of Using a Near-Infrared (NIR) Camera to Measure Beach Surface Moisture.
 Geomorphology, 391, 107895.
 DOI: 10.1016/j.geomorph.2021.107895
-- Harris, E.++, P.P.
-Schmutz, C. Jackson++, M. Anaya++, M. Johnson++, and G. Chapman++.
+- Harris, E.+, P.P.
+Schmutz, C. Jackson+, M. Anaya+, M. Johnson+, and G. Chapman+.
 2020.
 Beach User Perception on the Economic and Ecological Importance of Sand Dunes at Pensacola Beach, Florida.
 Southeastern Geographer.
 60(4): 3039-331.
 DOI: 10.1353/sgo.2020.0026
 - Gunn, A., P.P.
 Schmutz, M. Wanker, D.A.
 Edmonds, R.C.
 Ewing, and D.J.
 Jerolmack.
 2020.
 Macroscopic flow disequilibrium over aeolian dune fields.
 Geophysical Research Letters, 47, e2020GL088773.
 DOI: 10.1029/2020GL088773
-- Jackson, C.++, P.P.
+- Jackson, C.+, P.P.
 Schmutz, M. Harwell, and C. Littles.
 2019.
 The ecosystem service of property protection and exposure to environmental stressors in the Gulf of Mexico.
 Journal of Ocean and Coastal Management.
 DOI: 10.1016/j.ocecoaman.2019.105017
-- Schmutz, P.P., T. Briggs++, and P. Tereszkiewicz++.
+- Schmutz, P.P., T. Briggs+, and P. Tereszkiewicz+.
 2019.
 The utility of an omni-directional photoelectronic sensor device to measure meso-scale variability in aeolian sediment transport activity.
 Journal of Aeolian Research.
 DOI: 10.1016/j.aeolia.2018.11.003
 - Schmutz, P.P., and S.L.
 Namikas.
 2018.
 Measurement and modeling of the spatiotemporal dynamics of beach surface moisture content.
 Journal of Aeolian Research.
 34: 35-48.
 DOI: 10.1016/j.aeolia.2018.08.001
 - Schmutz P.P., A.E.
 Potter, and A.E.
 Modlin.
 2017.
 Aruba, Curacao, and Bonaire, In: Allen, C (Ed.), Landscapes and Landforms of the Lesser Antilles.
 Springer International Publishing.
 DOI: 10.1007/978-3-319-55787-8
 - Schmutz, P.P., and S.L.
 Namikas.
 2013.
 Measurements and Modeling of Moisture Contents Above an Oscillating Water Table: Implications for Beach Surface Moisture Dynamics.
 Earth Surface Processes and Landforms.
 38 (11): 1317–1325.
 DOI: 10.1002/esp.3418